Alhakam/bridgeOntology/README.md

 The ontology is then extended using ontologies e.g. for defining specific components, bridge types or providing structural analysis information.

 Furthermore, an ABox has been created, which describes an existing box-girder bridge made of concrete.
 Additionally, an IFC Model is provided.
 In this regard, the construction components of the bridge are related to the IfcBuildingElements.
 To define these links explicitly, an Information Container for Data Drop (ICDD) (https://www.iso.org/standard/74389.html) has been serialized which contains a linkset for both models.

+Note: The IFC-to-BROT java library will be added in the next days to the Github.